nickjj/docker-flask-example/README.md

 If you're not comfortable running these commands or they don't work for whatever reason, you can also do a case sensitive find / replace within your code editor too.
 There's nothing special going on here.

 It's literally replacing "helloflask" and "hello" with your lowercase app name and then doing the same for "Hello" for the module name.
+It also renames one directory too.

 #### Verify everything was changed successfully: